Roky Erickson: Legacy and influence

 Author Jonathan Lethem titled his 2007 novel You Don't Love Me Yet in honor of two (otherwise unconnected) songs of the same title by Erickson and The Vulgar Boatmen.
 Lethem called Erickson's song "irresistible" and "one of those incredibly versatile songs."

-The X-Files episode "Jose Chung's From Outer Space" features a character named "Roky Crikenson", in homage to Erickson.
+The X-Files episode "Jose Chung's From Outer Space" features a character named Roky Crikenson in homage to Erickson.
 Crikenson, like the original Roky, believes himself to be an alien abductee.

 A plotline in an episode of 1990s sitcom The John Larroquette Show revolved around a sighting of reclusive novelist Thomas Pynchon.
-Pynchon himself did not appear, but agreed to allow his name to be used on the condition that it was specifically mentioned that Pynchon was seen wearing a T-shirt showing a picture of Erickson.
+Pynchon did not appear, but agreed to allow his name to be used on the condition that it was specifically mentioned that Pynchon was seen wearing a T-shirt showing a picture of Erickson.
 This spurred an increase in sales of Erickson's albums.

 The album It's Spooky by Daniel Johnston and Jad Fair features the song "I Met Roky Erickson", named after an encounter Johnston had with the artist.